codepulsar-com/nils/README.md

 If you need another kind of translation source you can implement your own Adapter.
 (Maybe for JSON or reading from a database).

-To extend NILS you must implement the following classes (located in the package `com.codepulsar.nils.adapter`):
+To extend NILS you must implement the following classes (located in the package `com.codepulsar.nils.core.adapter`):

 * `Adapter`: The Adapter is the concrete implementation, accessing your translation source.
 * `AdapterConfig`: The configuration for the adapter.
 Is used by the `NilsFactory`.